-Since 2002, Madagascar has been paid in Ariary (MGA) and no longer in Franc malgache (FMG).
-Just as in Germany a few people still convert to DM, some Madagascans still write FMG on their price tables – the conversion works as follows: 5 FMG = 1 MGA.
+Since 2002 you pay in Madagascar in Ariary (MGA) and no longer in Franc Malgache (FMG).
+Similar to how a few people in Germany still convert to Deutsche Mark, some Madagascans still write FMG on their price boards – the conversion works as follows: 5 FMG = 1 MGA.
 If a price on the street seems unrealistically high, it is worth asking for the currency.
-Hotels and restaurants now generally charge in Ariary, and may offer a second card with FMG.
+Hotels and restaurants now generally charge in Ariary and may offer a menu second card with FMG.

-The largest Madagascan banknote has a value of 20,000 Ariary (5-6 euros depending on the exchange rate) and has only been in circulation since 1st of July 2017.
-The now second largest Ariary note is worth 10,000 Ariary, and there are also 1000, 500 and 200 Ariary notes.
-The smallest note is worth only 100 Ariary (less than 5 cents).
-The corresponding coins have values of 50, 20,10, 5, 4, 2 and 1 Ariary.
-The special feature of the Madagascan coin is that 1 Ariary does not correspond to 100 smaller units, here Iraimbilanja, as usual.
-Instead, 1 Ariary is equivalent to 5 Iraimbilanja.
+The largest Malagasy banknote has a value of 20,000 Ariary (depending on the exchange rate 4-6 Euro), it has only been in circulation since 2017.
+The now second-largest is worth 10,000 Ariary, below that there are 1000, 500, and 200 Ariary notes.
+The smallest bill is worth only 100 Ariary (less than 5 cents).
+The associated coins have values of 50, 20,10, 5, 4, 2, and 1 Ariary.
+What is special about Malagasy coinage is that 1 Ariary is not equal to 100 smaller units, Iraimbilanja, as is usually the case.
+Instead, 1 Ariary is equal to 5 Iraimbilanja.
 The two smallest coins are 1 and 2 Iraimbilanja.
-Coin money is only used in large cities in Madagascar.
-As a rule, you pay everywhere with bills.
-If you come to more remote areas or small villages, some of the notes look so worn out that you can only guess the color.
-Even with such bills you can pay in Madagascar without any problems.
-In the countryside you should carry small banknotes.
-In some markets it can happen that nobody can change 10,000 Ariary.
+Coin money is only used at all in large cities in Madagascar.
+As a rule, you pay everywhere with banknotes.
+If you come to more remote areas or small villages, the bills sometimes look so worn that you can only guess the color.
+Even with such bills, you can pay in Madagascar without any problems.
+In the countryside, you should carry small bills with you.
+In some markets, it can happen that nobody can change 10,000 Ariary.

-As of 01st January 2020, the old banknotes used until 2017 can no longer be used in normal payment transactions.
-However, it is still possible to exchange the old banknotes in Malagasy banks for new, valid ones.
+Since 2020, the old banknotes used until 2017 can no longer be used in normal payment transactions.
+However, it is still possible to exchange the old bills for new, valid ones in Malagasy banks.

 Currency exchange and payment options